 Financial Support for Attendance

-Individuals may apply for as many awards for which they qualify but may receive a maximum of one award for this conference.
-The number of awards provided will be based on available funding.
+Individuals may apply for as many awards for which they qualify but may receive a maximum of one award for this meeting.
+The number of awards and amount of each award provided will be based on available funding.
 Applicants will be notified of their award status approximately five weeks after the application deadline.
-Awardees will be provided with complimentary registration for this conference.

-Applications for Scholar-in-Training Awards for the AACR Virtual Special Conference: Pancreatic Cancer will be accepted until July 19, 2021.
+Applications for Scholar-in-Training Awards for the Rethinking DCIS: An Opportunity for Prevention Special Conference will be accepted until Thursday, June 30, 2022 at 12PM ET.
 To apply for a Scholar-in-Training Award, applicants must first submit their abstract, and then complete a Scholar-in-Training Award Application.

 Applicants will be asked to provide the title of their submitted abstract, CV (including a list of publications), and a short personal statement describing their research area and interests, current work setting, reasons for attending this conference, and career aspirations.